 Considerations for Culvert Inspections

-So, what are some considerations for culvert inspections?
+So what is included in a culvert inspection checklist?
 There are various aspects of culvert inspections to ensure that the culvert maintains safety regulations and standard operations.

 Some aspects of culvert inspections include culvert safety and assessment of its shape, size, and materials.
 Identifying the various factors of culvert inspection can ensure functional hydraulic performance and structural integrity.